 Apply to: All individual and group life products

+Priority: Essential

+Documents to be Reviewed

+Applicable statutes, rules and regulations

-\\\\\ Underwriting files
+Underwriting files

-\\\\\ Policy files
+Policy files

+Others Reviewed

+NAIC Model I References

-Accelerated Benefits Model Regulation (#620), Sections 4, 6D and 8
+Accelerated Be nefits Model Regulation (#620), Sections 4, 6D and 8

+Review Proceed lures and Criteria

 Review the above documents to determine that proper disclosure has been made.

 Verify that prior to payment of accelerated benefits the insurer has obtained from any assignee or irrevocable beneficiary a signed acknowledgment of concurrence for accelerated benefit payout.

-The regulated entity may offer waiver of premium in absence of such provision in an existing policy.
-At the time accelerated benefits are claimed, the insurer must explain any continuing premium requirements to maintain the policy in force.
+ntity may offer waiver of premium in absence of such provision in an existing policy.
+At the time efits are claimed, the insurer must explain any continuing premium requirements to maintain the

 Unfair discrimination is prohibited.

+Attachment 1 Chapter 23-Conducting the Life and Annuity Examination 10-04-23 Revisions made since the previous draft dated 6/6/23 are shown in green highlight.
+The revisions include the IRI edits on pages 14, 17, 32, 40 and 45 and the Annuity SME edits, which occur on pages 29, 31, 33, 38, 52, 55 and 56.
+The 6/6/23 revisions made to the draft dated 8/22/22 are shown in blue highlight.
+The revisions are on pages 29 and 33.

+Revisions shown in yellow are the 8/22/22 changes made to the 4/19/22 initial exposure draft.